 The Dickson Poon School of Law, King's College London is one of the oldest law schools in England and recognised globally as one of the best law schools in the world.* The School was established in 1831 and has played an integral role in the life of King's since the university was formed almost 200 years ago.

 King’s has been in service to society since its foundation and we’re proud to continue that tradition to this day.
 Our research and teaching address some of the most pressing questions of our time relating to equality and human rights, the legal implications of climate change, globalisation, international relations, trade, competition and global finance, to name but a few.
 Members of The Dickson Poon School of Law advise governments, serve on commissions and public bodies and are seconded to national and international organisations, helping to shape policy and practice nationally and internationally.

 Our undergraduate, postgraduate and executive courses are informed by our research expertise.
 We have a lively student community engaged in pro bono, professional development and mooting activities alongside their core studies.

 The current Executive Dean is Professor Gillian Douglas.

-The School is based in the East Wing of Somerset House on King’s Strand Campus in London.
-Our location means that we are in the heart of the Legal London with Parliament, government departments, the Royal Courts of Justice, the Inns of Court and the offices of major global law firms all within walking distance.
-The School and its staff have meaningful connections with these organisations, (as well as NGO’s, charities and other institutions) and as a result, politicians, judges and legal practitioners often give public lectures, seminars and talks at King’s, contributing to our community of scholarship and expertise.
+The School is based in the East Wing of Somerset House on King's Strand Campus in London.
+Our location means that we are in the heart of legal London with the Houses of Parliament, government departments, the Royal Courts of Justice, the Inns of Court and the offices of global law firms all within walking distance.
+The School and its staff have meaningful connections with these organisations as well as NGO's, charities and other organisations.
+As a result, politicians, judges and legal practitioners often give public lectures, seminars and talks at King's - contributing to our community of scholarship and expertise.